ingageco/capacitor-site/pages/docs/cordova/using-cordova-plugins.md

 # Using Cordova Plugins and Ionic Native

-<p class="intro">When developing an app that uses Capacitor, it's possible to use both Cordova and Ionic Native plugins.</p>
+When developing an app that uses Capacitor, it's possible to use both Cordova and Ionic Native plugins.

 ## Installing Cordova Plugins